The BEST Instant Pot Kheer

 Tips to make Kheer in the Instant Pot

-- It’s important to grind the rice prior to cooking to get the proper texture.
+- To get the proper texture: It’s important to grind the rice prior to cooking.
 Don’t worry if the rice is not completely homogenous after being ground.
 After cooking, make sure you use your wooden spoon to mash the rice against the sides of the Instant Pot to get.

 - If you prefer, you can use cardamom powder instead of whole cardamom.
 If so, add the cardamom powder at the end with the sugar and condensed milk.